Photo of Robert Smith of The Cure

 Japanese Whispers (1983)

 This for me is the most interesting point of the band’s career, so I hope you’ll indulge me in a bit of explication.
 Between Pornograpy in 1982, and the The Top in 1984, The Cure’s release activity was limited to three singles.
-Things had gotten a bit complicated: bassist Simon Gallup had been ejected after the Pornography tour, and Smith hadn’t replaced him.
-Instead, Smith took on guitar duties for Siouxsie and the Banshees, while also running a side project, The Glove, with the Banshees’ Steve Severin.
-My conclusion from all this is Smith was, for a while at least, happy to put the Cure on the back burner.
+Things had gotten a bit complicated: bassist Simon Gallup had been ejected after the Pornography tour, and Smith hadn’t replaced him, so touring ceased.
+While keeping The Cure on life support, Smith took on extracurricular activities: guitar duties for Siouxsie and the Banshees, and a side project, The Glove, with the Banshees’ Steve Severin.

-I wouldn’t bother mentioning any of this if not for the fact that the songs The Cure did manage to record and release in 1983 featured a radical change in style.
-There’s a considerable incongruity between the first single, Let’s Go to Bed, and its predecessor, The Hanging Garden; the thundering wall (or wail) of sound of the earlier single gave way to a sly, jaunty piece of synthpop.
-This abrupt change must have been quite shocking for fans the group.
-The more energetic and Blue Monday-apeing single The Walk followed, and the playfulness reached a career zenith with the faux jazz nonsense of The Lovecats.
+I wouldn’t mention any of this if not for the fact that the songs The Cure did manage to record and release during the period were a radical change in style.
+Consider Pornography’s sole single, The Hanging Garden, with its thunderous wall (or wail) of sound.
+And now consider the next single, Let’s Go to Bed, with its playful mood and jaunty synth arrangement.
+This abrupt change must have shocking for anyone keen on “miserable” Cure.
+The stylistic break only continued with following release, the more energetic and Blue Monday-apeing single The Walk.
+The playfulness then reached perhaps a career apogee with the faux jazz nonsense of The Lovecats.
 Subsequently these singles and their B sides were compiled into a release christened Japanese Whispers.

 Although it’s not a “proper” album, Japanese Whispers is my favourite Cure release.
 The singles are of course fun, but I absolutely adore the B sides Just One Kiss, The Upstairs Room, Lament, and The Dream.
-In some ways the more melancholy of these songs wouldn’t be out of place on Faith, but the use of drum machines and synths gives them a brightness that earlier songs lacked.
-Additionally there’s a winning “eightiesness” about the production.
-Thus Japanese Whispers stokes more affection in me than any other Cure record.
+In some ways the more melancholy of these songs wouldn’t be out of place on Faith, but the use of drum machines and synths gives them a brightness and openness that earlier songs lacked.
+And although the synths are indelibly 80s, the way that they’re deployed is idiosyncratic enough to not feel too dated, at least to me.
+Added up, Japanese Whispers stokes more affection in me than any other Cure record.

 The Top (1984)